 The Icebreaker 200 Oasis is a solid workhorse base layer that is a perfect weight to carry you through all the seasons of doing what you love in the outdoors.
-100% merino wool does a fantastic job of regulating temperature and keeping you warm and dry when conditions demand.
+100% Merino wool does a fantastic job of regulating temperature and keeping you warm and dry when conditions demand.
 A stretchy and fairly durable weave with minimal itch next to skin breaks in nicely and has a snug fit that is typical to a base layer.
-With consistent scores across the board, we feel like this is a layer that will work hard for you and stacks up pretty evenly against the other merino wool layers we tested.
-Inherent to merino, it is expensive but is an all-around, quality top.
+With consistent scores across the board, we feel like this is a layer that will work hard for you and stacks up pretty evenly against the other Merino wool layers we tested.
+Inherent to Merino, it is expensive but is an all-around, quality top.
 It does great resort skiing, fall backpacking, and spring climbing.
 It's warm enough to be worn in cold weather but is light enough not to cause you to overheat in cool to warm conditions.

 Icebreaker 200 Oasis Review